GLADI8R/GLADI8R/README.md

 <!-- - **👋 Hi, I’m Danish**

-- 👀 I’m interested in Web-development, Cloud and Machine Learning
+-  I’m interested in Web-development, Cloud and Machine Learning
 - I’m passionate about technology and have good skills on MERN stack, Flutter, Python
-- 💞️ I’m looking to collaborate on any development project
 - 📫 Email me on danishmehmuda@gmail.com
 - To know more about my works, cd to my repo section :smile:
 - Here's my online portfolio :point_right: [Visit](https://gladi8r-github-io.vercel.app/) -->